PA online casino games generated gross revenue of more than $57 million during September, the highest in a single month so far for Pennsylvania.

 PA sportsbooks eclipse $400 million in handle

-September’s handle was a whopping 26.8% increase over the previous record $365 million set in August.
+September’s handle was a whopping 26.8% increase over the previous record of $365 million set in August.

 September online casino breakdown by PA operator